 IBS affects more than 10 percent of the world’s population.
-FODMAPs has been shown to not only take the burden off the digestive system, but also greatly reduce the symptoms of IBS.
+A low FODMAP diet has been shown to not only take the burden off the digestive system, but also greatly reduce the symptoms of IBS.
 This low FODMAPs diet has brought much needed hope to millions of people because IBS is such a common, complicated disease.

-Here are some important facts I’ve learned about IBS from an article published in the journal Clinical Epidemiology: (1)
+Here are some important facts about IBS from an article published in the journal Clinical Epidemiology:

 - Younger women are most at risk, and people over 50 are 25 percent less likely to be affected.

-- Only 30 percent of people with IBS will consult a physician for treatment, which tells us that there is a huge group of people out there who is suffering with IBS and has no idea how to treat it because these people don’t even know what they’re up against!
+- Only 30 percent of people with IBS will consult a physician for treatment, which tells us that there is a huge group of people out there suffering with IBS and no idea how to treat it because these people don’t even know what they’re up against.

 - It’s important to realize that these people aren’t steering clear from the doctor because they don’t want help, but because they’re confused.
 According to the study, undiagnosed IBS patients “do not have significantly different abdominal symptoms to those who do consult, but they do have greater levels of anxiety and lower quality of life.”
 The symptoms of IBS are hard to diagnose because they’re so similar to common digestive symptoms.